salara1960/stm32f401_project/README.md

 * W25Q64 chip - flash memory 8MB (spi with DMA)
 * MPR121 - Capacitive Touch Keypad (i2c with external IT)
 * DFPlayer mini - mp3/wav player with microSD (uart with DMA & IT)
+* BLE module - audio BLE transmit module in host mode (uart with DMA & IT)
 ```

 Software components :